alex-gedeon/alias-helper/README.md

 - Command line parsing
 - Prints a table to display aliases
+- Create aliases locally (in ~/.bash_aliases file)
+- Remove displayed aliases with blacklist

+In development:

+- Remove aliases from blacklist

 Future plans:

-- Create aliases locally (in ~/.bash_aliases file)
-- Remove displayed aliases
-- Remove previously added aliases (from ~/.bash_aliases)
 - Installation script
+- Alias creation should fail if name has already been used, even if in blacklist
+- Allow user to create and view variables with similar functionality
+- Allow user to modify previously inputted type and description, maybe with override.txt, id#new_type#new_description.
+This should work even if you change information twice, since the program can just use whatever is farther along in the file